What Happens to Your Relationships When You Start Growing: The Truth About Change

 The first thing that changes is

-questioned before become visible.
-Maybe there's a friend who always turns the
+before become visible.
+Maybe there’s a friend who always turns the conversation

 This new awareness creates a problem.

-relationships, back when the imbalance or manipulation or self-shrinking went
+back when the imbalance or manipulation or self-shrinking went unnoticed, might

-unnoticed, might happen.
-That option doesn't exist anymore.
-Once awareness
+happen.
+That option doesn’t exist anymore.
+Once awareness develops, ignorance

 Some people respond to growth by

 doubling down on the old dynamic.
-When boundaries get set, they push harder.
+When boundaries get set, they push harder, or

-When over-functioning stops, accusations of selfishness start.
-When reciprocity
+when over-functioning stops, accusations of selfishness start, or when

-gets requested, they say someone has changed, and they don't mean it as a
+reciprocity gets requested, they say someone has changed, and they don’t mean

-compliment.
+it as a compliment.
 Their reaction makes sense from their perspective.
-A role was being
+A role

-played in their life, and now that role is being refused, and they're trying to
+was being played in their life, and now that role is being refused, and they

 Understanding this helps, though it